arjundev95/videoCallApp/readme.md

-# React Native video call app with webRTC
+# React Native video call app using webRTC

 This is a demo video + audio calling app build in react native which supports webRTC.WebRTC is a free, open-source project that provides web browsers and mobile applications with real-time communication via simple application programming interfaces.